Bette Midler Fast Facts

 July 7, 1995 - Midler begins The New York Restoration Project, a non-profit focusing on beautifying the open spaces in under-resourced communities in New York.

-September 14, 1997 - Accepts the Emmy for Outstanding Performance in a Variety or Music Program for her HBO special "Diva Las Vegas."
+September 14, 1997 - Wins the Emmy for Outstanding Performance in a Variety or Music Program for her HBO special "Diva Las Vegas."

 2003 - Joins forces with Barry Manilow for the first time since the 1970s to record "Bette Midler Sings the Rosemary Clooney Songbook."